donbowen/portfolio-frontier-streamlit-dashboard/README.md

 ## Update requests

 1. Easy for me: Add Github action to run `update_data_cache.py` once a month.
-1. Easy for anyone: Modify `update_data_cache.py` to download more assets, including non-ETFs.
-Just add to the list of tickers.
 1. Easy for anyone: The requirements file has no version restrictions.
 We should set exact versions.